hksoni/hksoni.github.io/_pages/about.md

 social: true
 ---

-I am a senior researcher at NEC Laboratories Europe GmbH.
+I am a senior researcher at NEC Laboratories Europe GmbH since January 2021.

 I was a post-doctoral research associate at Computer Science department of <a href="https://www.cornell.edu" target="_blank">Cornell University</a>, USA.